How to watch SpaceX attempt its 'most difficult launch ever' Monday night

 The most powerful rocket from Elon Musk's SpaceX is set to take to the skies once again.
 Falcon Heavy is scheduled for its first nighttime launch on Monday, June 24.
-This will be the rocket system's third flight and it will be, by SpaceX's own admission, among the most challenging in the company's history.
+This will be the rocket system's third flight and it marks a historic point in reusability for the Heavy, with the two side boosters being reused for the first time.
+By SpaceX's own admission, the launch will be among the most challenging in the company's history.

 SpaceX has its own livestream webcast as well: